Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

-When starting a transaction, S-LTX stops the progress of the epoch temporarily with a lock.
-It obtains the current epoch N and sets its own startable epoch (initial value of serialization epoch, valid epoch) to N + 1.
-Then it registers its own transaction ID and the startable epoch as WP in the table-level metadata, and it finally releases the lock on the epoch.
+The execution phase is described in lines \ref{ln:exec-s} to \ref{ln:exec-e} of Algorithm \ref{alg:shirakami-ltx}.
+When starting a transaction, S-LTX temporarily pauses the epoch's progress with a lock.
+It obtains the current epoch $N$ and sets its own startable epoch (initial value of the serialization epoch, valid epoch) to $N + 1$.
+Then it registers its own transaction ID and the startable epoch as WP in the table-level metadata, and finally releases the lock on the epoch.

+The core of this design is to suppress global epoch advancement to prevent exposure of intermediate states during incomplete WP registration.
+If the global epoch advances while a transaction is still registering its WP, a race condition could arise: a subsequent OCC read might bypass validation by failing to detect the unregistered WP and commit prematurely, only for the WP registration to complete immediately thereafter.

-For reading data, it first checks the table-level WP, and if it finds a WP with a higher priority than its own, it reserves its transaction ID for S-LTX in the local set.
-It also adds its own reads to the full scan, range scan, or point scan information as the read range.
-This information is used to eliminate phantom reads.
-The details will be described in Section \ref{sec:Phantom Avoidance}.
+For reading data, it first checks the table-level WP and, if it finds a WP with a higher priority than its own, reserves its transaction ID for S-LTX in the local set.
+It also adds its own reads to the full-scan, range-scan, or point-search information as the read range.
+This information is used to eliminate the phantom reads anomaly.
+The details are described in $\S$\ref{sec:Phantom Avoidance}.
+For writing data, it saves them in the local write set.